SiliconLabs/zigbee_applications/zigbee_network_testing_plugin/README.md

 # Zigbee Network Testing Plugin #

 ## Summary ##
-This plugin provides the cli commands for network testing on Host application. it is not avaiable on SOC project.
+This plugin provides the cli commands for network testing on Host application.
+It is not avaiable on SOC project.

 plugin network-testing-cli...